JonathanNasc/systray-notify/README.md

 # Systray Notify

-A icon in the tray area, that change its color when a external api return something you need to be notified
+An icon in the tray area that changes its color whenever an external api return something you need to be notified

 ## Try